-The Woman’s Board has been dedicated to the Chicago community with its long-standing commitment to the Mitzi Freidheim Englewood Child + Family Center which has helped to expand programs for children and families on Chicago’s South Side.
+The Woman’s Board has been dedicated to the Chicago community with its long-standing commitment to the Mitzi Freidheim Englewood Child & Family Center which has helped to expand programs for children and families on Chicago’s South Side since 2007.

 The Woman’s Board’s dedication to the provision of quality early childhood care and education extends beyond Chicago’s city limits.
-The Woman’s Board has recognized the need for superior early childhood programming in Schaumburg as well as Carpentersville.
-The Marletta Darnall Schaumburg Child + Family Center opened in 2009, and with the generous support of the Woman’s Board has ensured the provisions of early childhood and school readiness, crisis intervention, and parental support to vulnerable children and families of the Schaumburg Community.
+The Marletta Darnall Schaumburg Child & Family Center opened in 2009, and with the generous support of the Woman’s Board has ensured the provisions of early childhood and school readiness, crisis intervention, and parental support to vulnerable children and families of the Schaumburg Community.

-If you have any questions or would like more information on how to get involved, please contact Meghan Gauen at email@example.com
+For more information on how to get involved, please contact Sara Irmen at email@example.com